Maude Goodman: Biography

-Goodman married Arthur Scanes in 1882 but continued to go by her maiden name as a painter.

 In April 1892 Walker Hodgson drew Goodman's portrait.
 It was exhibited in the Christopher Wood Gallery A Fraternity of Artists Exhibition in 1984.

 Goodman exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.

 A photograph of Maude's painting Hush! was included in the supplementary section of the 1905 book Women Painters of the World as well as being depicted in Henry Blackburn's Academy Notes of 1894, the year this painting was exhibited at the Royal Academy Summer Exhibition in London.

 Goodman illustrated various editions of Raphael Tuck & Sons Children's books and postcards, with two of these containing poetry contributed by her husband, Arthur Scanes.

 Victorian periodicals often featured Goodman's life story and printed art, for example The Girl's Realm of 1902 reported on an interview that Henriette Corkran held with Maude.
 This was conducted at her house at 7 Addison Crescent in West Kensington.
 It was from this house that she had been working as an artist since 1894 and carried on living and working there until her death in 1938.

 A Poem, displayed at the Royal Academy in 1895.

 The Illustrated London News provided colour prints of Goodman's art as supplements in 1904, and Weldon's Ladies magazines produced many black and white prints of Maude's art, as supplements to their magazines well into the 1910s.
 However, Victorian art in general went out of fashion after the turn of the century and with the rise of Art Nouveau there saw a decline in the interest in art such as Maude Goodman's.

-W.L.
-George in The Intelligence of Women (1916) suggests that in the defense of the talent of female artists, some may "shyly whisper" the name of Maude Goodman, though he was "not carried away with the splendours of Taller than Mother," one of her paintings exhibited in the Royal Academy Summer Exhibition of 1892.
+W. L. George in The Intelligence of Women (1916) suggests that in the defense of the talent of female artists, some may "shyly whisper" the name of Maude Goodman, though he was "not carried away with the splendours of Taller than Mother," one of her paintings exhibited in the Royal Academy Summer Exhibition of 1892.
 A photograph of this painting was included in the Illustrated Royal Academy Catalog and also in Henry Blackburn's Academy Notes for 1892.

+In popular culture

 Goodman is mentioned by Dorothy L. Sayers in The Wimsey Papers VI as an overly cloying painter of idealized children in Arcadian settings; the writer reported that the boys in her nursery of the 1890s took a gift Goodman out of its frame and used it as a pea-shooting target.

 E.M.
 Forster in Howards End expresses an "amused superiority at [the] bad taste" of the aspiring working-class character Leonard Bast, whose apartment includes a print of "one of the masterpieces of Maud [sic] Goodman."
 Dr. Aziz in A Passage to India "shares Leonard's taste in paintings: 'Aziz in an occidental moment would have hung Maud [sic] Goodmans on the walls.'"